Octopus vs OVO (2023 Comparison)

 OVO vs Octopus: What’s the difference in tariff options?

-First, we’ll start by looking at how each supplier compares when it comes to the tariffs they have available for you to choose from.
-Both Octopus and OVO offer similar different tariff options but there are quite a few differences between their offerings, as you can see below.
+First, we’ll compare each supplier’s tariff options.
+Both Octopus and OVO offer similar tariff options, but there are quite a few differences between them, as you can see below.

 OVO

-OVO offers 4 tariffs, 3 fixed-term options and one standard variable tariff.
+OVO offers four tariffs, three fixed-term options and one standard variable tariff.
 The different tariffs on offer are as follows:

 1 or 2-Year Fixed